ChrisF1976/MMM-Fireworks/README.md

             magnitude_low: -8,                      //adjust to your screen size.
 Try a little.
             // Trailing effect transparency (alpha value for background):
             transparency: 60,                       //min: 0 max: 255 - best is around 50 for a nice effect
+            canvasOpacity: 0.5,                     // New parameter: opacity for the canvas
             // Module management settings:
             disableAllModules: true,                // If true, hide all other modules during fireworks.
 No visible effect in fullscreen.
             keepModules: [""],                      // Array of module names to keep active (e.g., "clock")